keenanweaver/Nero-umu/README.md

  - Add integration with SteamGridDB for downloading capsule art for potential favorites menu
  - Integrate umu's extensive protonfixes support (perhaps using OWC's fixes database?)
    - This might necessitate adding a distinction between "normal" prefixes, and one-title prefixes as protonfixes are geared towards the one-prefix-per-game thing.

+## Special Thanks
+ - Team OpenFIRE, for their optimism and support over the past year, and providing me the opportunity that allowed Nero to exist in the first place.
+ - My supporters on Ko-fi, for their financial and emotional support over the past couple of years.
+ - The friends that helped keep me sane along the way.
+ - Emm, for being there when I needed them.
+###### And extra special non-thanks to the individuals that threatened frivolous lawsuits.
+Your slander gave me the inspiration to keep going. :)